phil-opp/blog_os/blog/content/second-edition/posts/06-double-faults/index.md

 When we start our kernel now, we see that it enters an endless boot loop.
 The reason for the boot loop is the following:

 1. The CPU tries to write to `0xdeadbeef`, which causes a page fault.
-2. The CPU looks at the corresponding entry in the IDT and sees that the present bit isn't set.
+2. The CPU looks at the corresponding entry in the IDT and sees that no handler function is specified.
 Thus, it can't call the page fault handler and a double fault occurs.
-3. The CPU looks at the IDT entry of the double fault handler, but this entry is also non-present.
+3. The CPU looks at the IDT entry of the double fault handler, but this entry does not specify a handler function either.
 Thus, a _triple_ fault occurs.
 4. A triple fault is fatal.
 QEMU reacts to it like most real hardware and issues a system reset.

 So in order to prevent this triple fault, we need to either provide a handler function for page faults or a double fault handler.
 We want to avoid triple faults in all cases, so let's start with a double fault handler that is invoked for all unhandled exception types.